PyLabRobot/pylabrobot/docs/resources/pedestal_size_z.md

 ![Pedestal height measurement](/img/pedestal/measure.jpeg)

 Once you have measured the pedestal height, you can contribute this information to the PyLabRobot Labware database.
-Here's a guide on contributing to the open-source project: https://docs.pylabrobot.org/how-to-open-source.html#quick-changes.
+Here's a guide on contributing to the open-source project: ["How to Open Source"](/how-to-open-source.md).

-For background, see PR 143: https://github.com/PyLabRobot/pylabrobot/pull/143.
+For background, see PR 143: [https://github.com/PyLabRobot/pylabrobot/pull/143](https://github.com/PyLabRobot/pylabrobot/pull/143).